StreakYC/react-smooth-collapse/README.md

 * `heightTransition` may be a string and is used for customizing the animation.
  This value is prefixed with "height " and is set as the CSS transition property of the SmoothCollapse element.
 This property defaults to ".25s ease".
+* `className` allows a CSS class name to be added to the outer element.
+Care should be taken if any rules added by the class name conflict with SmoothCollapse's own CSS properties.

 If the SmoothCollapse component starts out with expanded set to false and collapsedHeight is 0, then the children are not rendered until the first time